78 km | 2.006 vertical meters | Category 2

-In the direction of the Monastery of Odigitrans, the road above the houses continues to the west.
+From the coast to the Monastery of Odigitrans: In the direction of the Monastery of Odigitrans, the road above the houses continues to the west.
 After some 500 metres, it turns right and to the north at the small church.
 This is where the sand track starts.
 The church of Agios Pavlos is located on a hill a few metres to the west of the road.
 It was built on the same spot where an old church dating from 1700 once stood.

 On a dusty track, we cycle two kilometres uphill to the first pass at an altitude of 170 metres.
 From there, the path descends into the river valley, which continues through the Agiafarago gorge to the south.